top of page

 In this article, the authors inform us that a regional geopolitical conflict and sudden, massive supply disruptions have revealed the vulnerabilities of our global link between fuels, fertilisers and food.
 With soaring nitrogen (N) fertiliser prices threatening food security, differentiated responses are needed to maintain staple grain yields in over- and under-fertilised farming systems.
 In this article, they propose some solutions that could help resolve this situation.

-Read morehttps://doi.org/10.1038/s41893-023-01166-w (open access)
+Read morehttps://doi.org/10.1038/s41893-023-01166-w (Open access)

 Inorganic fertilizer use and its association with rice yield gaps in sub-Saharan Africa